root-project/web/install/build_from_source.md

 Also note that compatibility with compilers shipped with `devtoolset`s on CentOS or Red Hat is not guaranteed.

-## ROOT, Python and PyROOT
+## ROOT and Python

-PyROOT, the set of Python bindings of ROOT, supports any Python version that is not [end-of-life](https://devguide.python.org/versions/).
+ROOTs Python interface and bindings, supports any Python version that is not [end-of-life](https://devguide.python.org/versions/).
 This means it supports the 5 latest major versions of Python 3.

 ROOT uses the standard [`FindPython3`](https://cmake.org/cmake/help/latest/module/FindPython3.html) from CMake to find Python at build time.
 You can give it [some hints](https://cmake.org/cmake/help/latest/module/FindPython3.html#hints) to find the desired Python installation.
-To precisely control the Python version that PyROOT is built against, we recommend using a `virtualenv` or `conda` environment, because CMake will first look for Python in active virtual environments.
+To precisely control the Python version that ROOT is built against, we recommend using a `virtualenv` or `conda` environment, because CMake will first look for Python in active virtual environments.
 Alternatively, you can define the `Python3_ROOT_DIR` hint in the CMake configuration step.

 ## Building ROOT with CUDA support